djthorpe/go-pico/doc/INSTALLATION.md

 # Installation

-The repository installation has been tested on Macintosh (arm64 and aarch64) and Linux (arm).
+The repository installation has been tested on macOS (arm64 and aarch64) and Linux (arm).
-For Macintosh, it is assumed [homebrew](https://brew.sh/) is installed.
+For macOS, it is assumed [homebrew](https://brew.sh/) is installed.

 Firstly, install the dependencies: